oubrejames/ros2_brick_catching_robot_sim/README.md

-# ME495 Embedded Systems Homework 2
+# RVIZ Brick Catching Robot Simulation
 Author: James Oubre

 This package simulates a robot that can detect a brick falling and go and catch it.